syfantid/CheapChecker/README.md

 4. For the correct configuration follow the instructions of the env_setup.txt file in the application to set the respective environment variables. <br>

 *** REMARK *** <br>
-Please be aware that we're working with AWS data pipeline for continuos integration so every change in the code will automatically be deployed in our development environment on AWS. <br>
+Please be aware that we're working with AWS data pipeline for continuous integration so every change in the code will automatically be deployed in our development environment on AWS. <br>

 The app hosted on AWS is available under the following link: <br>
 http://cheapchecker-env.puvuhcm2iq.eu-west-3.elasticbeanstalk.com/